 Sweet potato cupcakes are a perfect fall treat!
-Top them with mini marshmallows to recreate the flavor of a sweet potato casserole.
+I top them with mini marshmallows to recreate the flavor of a sweet potato casserole.

 They also freeze really well (before you put the marshmallows on) and you can pop them out to enjoy for snack time any day!

 - Canned sweet potato puree – Canned sweet potato puree should be easy to find in most grocery stores.
-If you have your own homemade sweet potato puree in the house or leftover mashed sweet potatoes, you can also use those.
+You can also use homemade sweet potato puree or leftover mashed sweet potatoes.
 If your mashed sweet potatoes have already been sweetened, you’ll want to reduce the amount of sugar in the recipe.

-- Maple syrup – The maple flavor goes really well with the sweet potato.
+- Maple syrup – The maple flavor pairs really well with sweet potato.
 I recommend using pure maple syrup, but if you only have maple-flavored syrup in the house, that will work as well.

-Start by whisking together the flour, cinnamon, nutmeg, baking soda, and salt.
-Set that aside.
+Start by whisking together your dry ingredients – flour, cinnamon, nutmeg, baking soda, and salt.
+Set that bowl aside.

 In another bowl, beat the sugar, sweet potato puree and eggs until smooth.